Bravea/Armstrong/backtrader.md

 # Metrics
-How to select relevant metrics in order to compare different strategies?
+How to select relevant metrics in order to be able a) compare different strategies and b) ?

 |Metric| Description | Comment | +/- | Benchmark |
 |------|-------------|---------|-----|-----------|